ppy/osu-wiki/wiki/Game_mode/osu!/en.md

   - The most notable feature difference between v1 and v2 skin behaviour is the spinner.
     - The v1 skin behaviour for a spinner would increment the spinner meter from bottom to top in levels until it is full as per the *Ouendan* series.
 The timer was also a blue circle inside the spinner which would converge to the core of the spinner.
 The spinner ends when the timer circle reaches the core of the spinner.
     - The v2 skin behaviour for a spinner would slowly expand the spinner circle to full size and glows when it is completed.
 The timer is the outer circle of the spinner which changes colour.
 The spinner ends when the timer circle colour changed completely.
-- The first three beatmaps ranked on the same day (07 October 2007, 2007-10-07) when the online leaderboard went live were:
+- The first three ranked beatmaps were ranked on the same day, 7th of October 2007, the day when the online leaderboard for osu! went live were:
   - [Kenji Ninuma - DISCO PRINCE (peppy)](https://osu.ppy.sh/beatmapsets/1), which was apparently mapped in around an hour.
   - [Ni-Ni - 1,2,3,4, 007 \[Wipeout Series\] (MCXD)](https://osu.ppy.sh/beatmapsets/3)
   - [Brandy - Love Fighter (FFFanatic)](https://osu.ppy.sh/beatmapsets/16)